btamil/libft/README.md

-libft is first project at 42 Abu dhabi school.
+Libft is first project at 42 Abu dhabi school.
 This project is about building a own library as if C standard libray and use it in further projects.
 Implemented following Libc functions to manipulate string, memory and Linked list.
 Functions to check and manipulate characters: